andraugust/andraugust.github.io/cnn-texture-bias.md

 <center><img src="CNNTextureBias/1.png" style="zoom:30%;"></center>

 This paper investigates texture and shape bias in CNNs by looking at how models perform when texture and shape are removed or conflated in images.
-The image transformations they look at are:
+"Texture" is hand-wavily defined as "an image region with spatially stationary statistics".
+What these statistics are exactly is left to the reader as an exercise.
+Nevertheless, distinguishing texture from shape is generally intuitive and easy for people (e.g., elephant skin vs cat outline), so texture and shape labels can be assigned to images without much ambiguity.

+To remove or conflate texture with shape, the authors apply the following transformations to ImageNet images:

 - Greyscale: keep shape and texture
 - Silhouette: keep foreground object's outline, remove texture, preserve coarse shape
 - Canny edges: remove texture, preserve fine shape
 - Cue-conflict: transfer texture from one object to another (see the cat-elephant above)

-Using the ImageNet set they get the results shown below, suggesting that _humans are shape-biased while CNNs are texture biased_:
+Predicting on these images gives the top-5 accuracies shown below.
+This suggests that _humans are shape-biased while CNNs are texture biased_.

 <center><img src="CNNTextureBias/2.png" style="zoom:30%;"></center>